-The dual water systems in our campers supply water from either the unit's storage tank or directly from a city water hookup.
-Your unit either has a hand pump system or a demand water system.
-In those units without a washroom and demand system, your camper comes with a hand pump which draws water from a water tank.
-A small 12-volt water pump is available which pumps water through the hand pump.
-There is a separate faucet for the city water hookup on these units.
-With the demand system, to draw water from the unit's storage tanks, an electrically operated demand pump has an ON/OFF switch for shutting down the system while traveling, while hooked up to city water, or when the unit is not in use.
+Your unit has an on demand water system for the (potable) fresh water tank.
+There is a separate connection for the city water hookup on these units (read below).
+With the demand system, to draw water from the unit's storage tank, an electrically operated on-demand pump has an ON/OFF switch for turning on while camping or shutting down the system while traveling, while hooked up to city water or when the unit is not in use.
+Filling the potable water tank can be done by means of a hose or a bucket.
+Periodic draining of the tank and flushing it with a tablespoon of baking soda will keep it fresh and clean.